Rebecca Lee Crumpler: Nursing and medical school

 From 1855 to 1864, Crumpler was employed as a nurse.
-She was accepted into the New England Female Medical College in 1860.
-This school was founded in 1848 by Samuel Gregory.
-She won a tuition award from the Wade Scholarship Fund, established by a bequest from local businessman John Wade of Woburn.
+She was accepted into the New England Female Medical College for the 1859–1860 academic year.
+She received scholarships for all three years at the school, initially from a fund provided by the Commonwealth of Massachusetts and later from the Wade Scholarship Fund, established at the school by a bequest from local businessman and Massachusetts legislator John Wade of Woburn.
+She was the only African-American student at the school.

-It was rare for women or black men to be admitted to medical schools during this time.
-In 1860, due to the heavy demands of medical care for Civil War veterans, there were more opportunities for women physicians and doctors.
+In the mid-19th century, it was rare for women or black men to be admitted to medical school.
+In 1860, due to the heavy demands of medical care for American Civil War veterans, opportunities increased for women physicians and doctors.
 Due to her talent, Crumpler was given a recommendation to attend the school by her supervising physician when she was a medical apprentice.
-That year, there were 54,543 physicians in the United States, 300 of whom were women.
-None of them were African Americans, making Rebecca Lee Crumpler the first and only African American physician in her class.
+That year, there were 54,543 physicians in the United States, 270 of them were women — all white — and 180 were Black men.

 Crumpler graduated from New England Female Medical College in 1864 after having completed three years of coursework, a thesis, and final oral examinations in February 1864.
-On March 1, 1864, the board of trustees named her a Doctor of Medicine.
-Married to Wyatt Lee at that time, she was identified as Mrs. Rebecca Lee by the school, where she was the only African American graduate.
+On March 1, 1864, the school's board of trustees named her a Doctor of Medicine.
+Married to Wyatt Lee at that time, she was identified as Mrs. Rebecca Lee by the school, where she was the only African-American graduate.
 She was the country's first African-American woman to become a formally-trained physician.

 Physician

-Crumpler first practiced medicine in Boston.
-She primarily cared for poor African-American women and children.
+Crumpler first practiced medicine in Boston and primarily cared for poor African-American women and children.
 After the end of the American Civil War (1861–1865), she moved to Richmond, Virginia, believing it to be an ideal way to provide missionary service, as well as to gain more experience learning about diseases that affected women and children.
-She said of that time, "During my stay there nearly every hour was improved in that sphere of labor.
+She said of that time: "During my stay there nearly every hour was improved in that sphere of labor.
 The last quarter of the year 1866, I was enabled... to have access each day to a very large number of the indigent, and others of different classes, in a population of over 30,000 colored."

-Crumpler worked for the Freedmen's Bureau to provide medical care to freed slaves who were denied care by white physicians.
-At the Freedmen's Bureau she worked under the assistant commissioner, Orlando Brown.
+Crumpler worked for the Freedmen's Bureau to provide medical care to freedmen and freedwomen who were denied care by white physicians.
+At the Freedmen's Bureau, she worked under the assistant commissioner, Orlando Brown.
 Subject to intense racism by both the administration and other physicians, she had difficulty getting prescriptions filled and was ignored by male physicians.
-Some people heckled that the M.D. behind her name stood for "Mule Driver".Rebecca knew being the first African American woman in this field would be challenging, but she was resilient and overcame this adversity.
+Some people heckled that the M.D. behind her name stood for "Mule Driver".

-Crumpler moved to 67 Joy Street in Boston, a predominantly African-American community street in Beacon Hill.
+Crumpler moved to 67 Joy Street in Boston, a predominantly African-American community in the North Slope of Beacon Hill.
 She practiced medicine and treated children without much concern for the parents' ability to pay.
 Her house is on the Boston Women's Heritage Trail.